 Step #2 – Import Behavior Configuration

-In the import behavior section, you need to select the reason for your import: it can be a new file, update, delete, or replace.
+In the behavior section, you need to select the reason for your importing: it can be a new file, update, delete, or replace.

 After choosing the import behavior, you need to set the next section to “stop on error.”
-In the Allowed Errors Count filed, set the number of the error to stop to import.
+In the Allowed Errors Count filed, set the number of the error to stop the importing.
 That is all you need to fill in this section.